Haixing-Hu/js-typeinfo/README.md

 - `isPrimitive: boolean`: whether the specified value is a primitive value.
 - `isBuiltIn: boolean`: whether the specified value is a JavaScript built-in primitive or built-in object.
+- `isWebApi: boolean`: whether the specified value is a Web API built-in object.
 - `constructor: function`: the constructor function of the specified value.
 This property is only present when the type of the specified value is `'object'`.